 Guidelines for the Faithful

-12 So then: Strengthen the hands that droop down, and the knees that grow weak; 13 and make straight paths for your feet, so that the injured limb is not thrown out of joint,6 but instead is healed.
+12 So then: Strengthen the hands that droop down, and the knees that grow weak; 13 and make straight paths for your feet, so that the injured limb will not be thrown out of joint,6 but rather healed.
 14 Pursue peace with all men, and the holiness without which no one will see the Lord.
-15 Watch over one another so that none of you fall short of the grace of God; so that no poisonous root, springing up among you, causes trouble, and as a result defiles many;7 16 so that there is no sexually immoral or profane person like Esau, who for a single meal sold his birthright.
+15 Watch over one another so that none of you fall short of the grace of God; so that no poisonous root, springing up among you, causes trouble and defiles many;7 16 so that there is no sexually immoral or profane person like Esau, who for a single meal sold his birthright.
 17 For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no room for a change of heart in his father,8 though he begged for it with tears.9

 Joy on the Heavenly Zion